fotovlieger/BoilerPowerContoller/README.md

 220V power controller that diverts excess solar power to an electric water boiler.
 Controller is interfaced to HomeAssistant

 ## Harware
-- simple electric boiler
+- A simple electric boiler (no electronics, just a heating element and 'mechanical' thermostat)
-- cheap thyristor based [power controller] with display and buttons
+- A cheap [thyristor voltage regulator](voltageregulator) with display and buttons
 - Esp32 microcontroller
 - temperature sensor to monitor water temperature